pe2mbs/gencrud/README.md

 ```

 This project was based on many internet sources.
 Many thanks to all those authors that
-showed how to solve part of the problem.
+showed how to solve parts of the problem.

 # Licence
 Python and Flask serving Angular application.
 Copyright (C) 2018 Marc Bertens-Nguyen <m.bertens@pe2mbs.nl>

-This program is free software; you can redistribute it and/or
+This library is free software; you can redistribute it and/or modify
-modify it under the terms of the GNU General Public License
+it under the terms of the GNU Library General Public License GPL-2.0-only
-as published by the Free Software Foundation; either version 2
+as published by the Free Software Foundation.
-of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of